 At times, sources disagree as to the origin of a surname.
-This is one of those names.
+This is one of those times.
 Regardless of the aforementioned origins noted above, Harrison and Lower, two reputable authors on the study of surnames note the name could have been derived from a nickname, as in the "polecat" from the Middle English word "fitchett" meaning "polecat."
 Conversely, Reaney another noted author notes "the common derivation of Fitch and Fitchett from the polecat is untenable."
 In this case, we agree with the latter author who postulates the name was derived from Fiche, "iron point."

 Early Origins of the Fitchew family

 The surname Fitchew was first found in Essex where "the name has long been established."
-However, the Hundredorum Rolls of 1273 list scattered listings of the family by that time: Gilbert Fiz in Cambridgeshire; Walter Fiz in Bedfordshire; and William Fiz in Somerset
+However, the Hundredorum Rolls of 1273 list scattered listings of the family by that time: Gilbert Fiz in Cambridgeshire; Walter Fiz in Bedfordshire; and William Fiz in Somerset.

 Early History of the Fitchew family

 This web page shows only a small excerpt of our Fitchew research.
-Another 265 words (19 lines of text) covering the years 1300, 1300, 1359, 1398, 1612, 1704, 1638 and 1673 are included under the topic Early Fitchew History in all our PDF Extended History products and printed products wherever possible.
+Another 144 words (10 lines of text) covering the years 1300, 1300, 1359, 1398, 1583, 1606, 1583, 1601, 1612, 1704, 1638, 1673 and 1517 are included under the topic Early Fitchew History in all our PDF Extended History products and printed products wherever possible.

 Fitchew Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Fitchew include Fitch, Fitchett, Fitchitt, Fittch, Fitche, Fitchet, Fitchit, Fitz, Fitts and many more.

 Early Notables of the Fitchew family (pre 1700)

 Another 79 words (6 lines of text) are included under the topic Early Fitchew Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fitchew family to Ireland

 Some of the Fitchew family moved to Ireland, but this topic is not covered in this excerpt.

 Another 67 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fitchew family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Matthew Fitch who settled in Virginia in 1606; fourteen years before the "Mayflower"; Enecha Fitch who purchased land in Virginia in 1624; James and Abigail Fitch who landed in Boston in 1635.

 Historic Events for the Fitchew family +